KrekoG/vanillaplus/README.md

 ## Things to know about when starting on the server

-To see the common chat, type `/join world`
+To see the common chat, type `/join world`.
+Prepare for at least moderate levels of shitposting, `/ignore <player name>` is your friend.
+(You may shift click the undesired player's name instead of typing it out)

 ### Where can I see the list of the changes?